 NASA’s Europa Clipper spacecraft expected to be launched in 2020, will conduct a detailed survey of Europa to determine whether the icy moon could harbour conditions suitable for life.

 Of course, Juno launched in 2011, orbiting Jupiter since 2016 is still there and is expected to continue till 2021.
+It got a gravity assist during its Earth flyby in 2013 and took some awesome images of our planet.
 Fingers crossed the upcoming missions will find some sort of life on Europa.

 (Check out Uranus – A Planet Tilted)

 Music: Moonrise by Chad Crouch – Instrumental from Free Music Archive.
 All images NASA/ESA/JPL-Caltech/SwRI/MSSS and University of Arizona (Public Domain,Creative Commons).
 Details of processing credit available at Nasa.gov.